Accessing server logs by using Kibana

 For information about accessing your cloud environments, such as the logging URL and login credentials for each environment, refer to the email that you received from Pegasystems notifying you that your cloud environments are ready.

 - Enter the credentials that were provided by Pegasystems.
-The Discover page is displayed, which shows the raw log data.
+Pega Platform displays the raw log data.

-- In the left navigation pane, click the menu to select the log that you want to view.
+- In the left navigation pane, click the Log type menu to select the log that you want to view.

 - Relative - Enter the relative start time.